-Following the trend pointed by The New Media Consortium's 2011 in Horizon Report [30], I regard augmented technology as useful university didactic material in the shortterm because students frequently use several electronic gadgets (smartphone, iPads, laptops, etc.) while gathering information and studying.
+Following the trend pointed by The New Media Consortium's 2011 in Horizon Report [28], I regard augmented technology will be used in university didactic material in the short-term because students use electronic gadgets (smartphone, iPads, laptops, etc.) frequently while studying and looking for information.